Expert-Based Gum Surgery And Beyond

 You also have a frenulum that attaches the inside of your upper lip to your upper gums.
 Just like the lingual frenulum, if this tissue is too restrictive it may prevent you from chewing and talking comfortably—a condition sometimes called lip-tie.
 This tissue can also gradually pull the front teeth apart, creating a noticeable gap that requires orthodontics to correct.
 Dr. Wagner can easily remedy this condition by removing the obstructive tissue.

 Osseous surgery, also called flap surgery, is an effective gum surgery treatment for advanced gum disease.
-After making you comfortable with a combination of oral sedation and local anesthesia, Dr. Wagner retracts your infected gums (the “flaps”) to access your tooth roots and underlying bone.
+After making you comfortable with local anesthesia, Dr. Wagner retracts your infected gums (the “flaps”) to access your tooth roots and underlying bone.
 She then removes any calculus or tartar that has built up there and can rebuild any deteriorated bone through bone grafting, if needed.
 She may also remove portions of the diseased tissue.
 After thoroughly sanitizing the area, she’ll reseal your gums and allow them to heal.